-Marian Nicoletti, Director of Undergraduate Admissions, Rochester Institute of Technology
+Marian Nicoletti, Assistant Vice President Dean of Admissions, Rochester Institute of Technology

-Patrick O’Neill, Associate Director for Faculty Engagement and Admissions Training, University of Rochester
+Patrick O’Neill, Senior Associate Director of Admissions, Programming and Events, University of Rochester

 Discussion will be centered on ways talented students can distinguish themselves in the applicant pools of selective colleges and universities.
 Do’s and don’ts of the admissions process will be discussed as well as holistic application review, early decision, and admissions interviews.